 The New-York Book of Poetry: poems by Clement Clarke Moore

-Xem thêm: Top 14 london is home to people of many
+Xem thêm: Top 15 my responsibility is to wash

 1. Clement Clarke Moore wrote the poem in 1823 – Hoc24